 - The Apollo 11 Moon Landing

 I don’t remember any of these events.
 I was either not yet born or too young to be aware.
-Naturally, I have read about them… and seen movies… and heard the stories.
-What I found super helpful about these little “graphic novel” (or comic book) style books is that the pertinent information is distilled down to give the reader a good grasp of the details while the artwork added in the emotions of those pivotal days.
+I have read about them, seen movies, and heard the stories.
+What I found super helpful about this “graphic novel” (or comic book) style book is that the pertinent information is distilled down to give the reader a good grasp of the details while the artwork added in the emotions of those pivotal days.

 The Attack on Pearl Harbor

 “A date which will live in infamy…” My mother was an infant of 11 weeks when the Japanese bombed Pearl Harbor, and the United States entered World War II.
 I first remember learning about Pearl Harbor by reading We Were There at Pearl Harbor by Felix Sutton when I was probably in middle school.
 It was a fictionalized account of two teen siblings who lived in the area of Pearl Harbor.
 It naturally portrayed the horror of the day, and that’s pretty much all I knew about it at the time.